DraciVik/100DaysOfCode/README.md

 ## Day - 8 - 05.08.2018
 Added flexbox to my navigation and the submit form.
 In the meantime I solved all the responsive design challenges from freeCodeCamp.
 Was a good reminder especially the part about transitions and animations.
 I need to practice that more often

+## Day - 9 - 06.08.2018
+Messed with flexbox a bit more.

+## Day - 10 - 07.08.2018
+Joined a webinar and listened to it for an hour.
+Seemed like a waste of time tbh.
+I'm almost done with my Product Landing Page project.
+Should have completed it last night but the webinar took time away from me.

+## Day - 11 - 08.08.2018
+Took a sidetrack and practiced the parallax effect today.